corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-The optimizer might move the timing calculation or inline `expensive_computation()` in ways that fundamentally change the timing behavior, which could break your rate-limit logic.
+The optimizer might move the timing calculation or inline `expensive_computation()` in ways that change the timing behavior and break your rate-limit logic.
-One way around this is to use `black_box` from `std::hint` to prevent the optimizer from making assumptions about certain values:
+One way around this is `black_box` from `std::hint`, which prevents the optimizer from making assumptions about certain values:

 ```rust
 use std::hint::black_box;